-Benchmarks (Standard available services)
+Benchmarks (Required services)

-- Shelters must provide the client with a written copy of the program rules and the termination process before he/she begins receiving assistance. - Shelter staff provide regular and consistent case management to shelter residents based on the individual's or family's specific needs.
-Case management includes: - Assessing, planning, coordinating, implementing, and evaluating the services delivered to the resident(s). - Assisting clients to maintain their shelter bed in a safe manner and understand how to get along with fellow residents. - Helping clients to create strong support networks and participate in the community as they desire. - Creating a path for clients to permanent housing through providing rapid rehousing or permanent supportive housing or a connection to another community program that provides these services. - If the shelters provide case management as part of its programs, use of the Case Management Tool for ongoing case management and measurement of acuity over time, determining changes needed to better serve residents. - Shelter staff or other programs connected to the shelter through a formal or informal relationship will assist residents in accessing cash and non-cash income through employment, mainstream benefits, childcare assistance, health insurance, and others.
-Ongoing assistance with basic needs. - Shelter staff will connect families with children to appropriate educational services including, but not limited to, early Head Start, Head Start, Public Pre-K, community colleges, and others.
-Staff will liaise with the local homeless school liaison to ensure coordination, allowing youth to attend their school of origin and receive eligible educational and other services allowable under McKinney-Vento.
+- Shelter staff provide regular and consistent case management to shelter residents based on the individual's or family's specific needs.
+Case management includes: - Assessing, planning, coordinating, implementing, and evaluating the services delivered to the resident(s). - Assisting clients to maintain their shelter bed in a safe manner and understand how to get along with fellow residents. - Helping clients to create strong support networks and participate in the community as they desire. - Creating a path for clients to permanent housing through providing rapid rehousing or permanent supportive housing or a connection to another community program that provides these services. - If the shelters provides case management as part of its programs, use of the Case Management Tool for ongoing case management and measurement of acuity over time, determining changes needed to better serve residents. - Shelter staff or other programs connected to the shelter through a formal or informal relationship will assist residents in accessing cash and non-cash income through employment, mainstream benefits, childcare assistance, health insurance, and others.